The Israel-Hamas War: The Hostages

 The Jewish Chronicle reminded readers that one of the most significant and overlooked obstacles to a ceasefire is that Hamas only holds about 20 of the hostages; many, if not all, are handcuffed around Sinwar.
 Other hostages are held by smaller terror and criminal groups, some of which are opposed to Sinwar and others who want to ensure prisoners from their organizations are released in any deal.
 They also reject the Israeli idea of deporting the prisoners rather than allowing them to go to Gaza or the West Bank.
 Hence, even if Sinwar were to agree to a deal, he probably could not deliver all the hostages.

 Disagreements between the security establishment and the prime minister surfaced once again after the cabinet endorsed Netanyahu’s position that Israel must retain control over the Philadelphi Corridor.
-This stance was contrary to defense officials’ views, who suggested that Israel could withdraw from the area to facilitate a deal without compromising security.
+This stance was contrary to the views of defense officials, who suggested that Israel could withdraw from the area to facilitate a deal without compromising security.
 Defense Minister Gallant argued that reaching an agreement was essential for securing the return of hostages, de-escalating hostilities, and creating an opportunity to prevent a regional war.
 He emphasized that such an agreement could incentivize Hezbollah and Iran to stand down.
 However, Sinwar seemed determined to provoke a multifront war against Israel and might, therefore, be inclined to reject a hostage deal.

 While the government ministers argued among themselves and protests continued calling for a ceasefire and return of the hostages, the IDF continued its search for additional hostages in the tunnels.
 The country was again shocked when soldiers found six bodies in another tunnel more than 60 feet underground, not far from where al-Qadi was rescued.
 The entrance to the tunnel was in a kindergarten, with walls covered with Disney characters.